-- 1. Permittees wishing to terminate coverage under this permit must submit an NOT form in accordance with Part V.G. of this permit.
-Compliance with this permit is required until an NOT form is submitted.
-The permittee's authorization to discharge under this permit terminates at midnight of the day the NOT form is submitted. - 2.
-All permittees must submit an NOT form within 45 days of completing all permitted land disturbance activities.
-Enforcement actions may be taken if a permittee submits an NOT form without meeting one or more of the following conditions: - a.
-Final stabilization (see definition in Part VII) has been achieved on all portions of the site for which the permittee is responsible (including, if applicable, returning agricultural land to its pre-construction agricultural use); - b.
+- All permittees must submit an NOT form within 45 days of completing all permitted land disturbance activities.
+Enforcement actions may be taken if a permittee submits an NOT form without meeting one or more of the following conditions: - Final stabilization (see definition in Part VII) has been achieved on all portions of the site for which the permittee is responsible (including, if applicable, returning agricultural land to its pre-construction agricultural use); - b.
 Another operator(s) has assumed control over all areas of the site that have not been finally stabilized; - c.
 For residential construction only, temporary stabilization has been completed and the lot, which includes a home, has been transferred to the homeowner.
 (Note: individual lots without housing which are sold by the developer must undergo final stabilization prior to termination of permit coverage.); or - d.
 An exception has been granted under Part III.G.4.

-C. How to submit a NOT
+C. How to submit an NOT